microsoft/hlsl-specs/proposals/xxxx-experimental-dxil.md

 During iterative development of the shader compiler it is beneficial to implement real lowering into real opcodes to validate that a proposal actually solves real world use cases.
-Traditionally this has been done by marking all in development opcodes as expirmental opcodes of the next dxil version release.
+Traditionally this has been done by adding new opcodes right after the last released opcode in the prior DXIL version.
-In most cases this is sufficient as the opcodes are accepted into the next release but challenges arise when one or more opcodes are rejected or delayed from the release while the opcodes following them are not.
-In the rejection case the opcodes must be burned and in the delayed case the opcodes must be manually moved to the next release with special casing code.
-This proposal seaks to implemented a systematic method to handle these issues.
+In some cases this is sufficient, when feature development is unified, opcodes don't change after being added, and all opcodes in a contiguous block starting from the prior release are accepted into the next release.
+But challenges arise during parallel feature development, from experimental feature evolution requiring opcode changes, or when a feature and its opcodes are excluded from the release while the opcodes following them are not.
+Excluded opcodes must either be turned into reserved opcodes or a breaking DXIL change must be synchronized between the compiler, tests, and drivers.
+This proposal seeks to implement a systematic method to handle these issues.

 ## Goals
 This proposal seeks to address the following points:
  * Needless churn when experimental op are delayed or rejected
- * Expermental op boundary point is rigid and moves with every SM update
+ * Experimental feature boundaries are rigid and unaffected by SM updates
- * Long term experiments (and potentially extensions) aren't currently feasible
+ * Enable long term experiments and potentially extensions
  * Focused on core api system (hlsl instrinsics and DXIL ops)
  * Works within the current intrinsics/DXIL op mechanisms
  * Minimizes overall changes to the system and IHV processes
  * Straightforward transition route from experimental to stable
+ * Soft transitions between versions of experimental ops and final ops simplify migrations
- * IHV drivers can support both experimental and stable versions of an op simultaneously
+   * IHV drivers can support multiple experimental versions and the final version of a set of ops in the same driver
-   * simplifies migrations

 ## Non-goals
 Future proposals may address the topics below but this proposal seeks to be a